Spinal tumor consultation

-Spinal tumors that begin within the spinal cord itself are called spinal cord tumors.
+A vertebral tumor is a type of spinal tumor affecting the bones or vertebrae of the spine.
+Spinal tumors that begin within the spinal cord or the covering of the spinal cord (dura) are called spinal cord tumors.

 Tumors that affect the vertebrae have often spread (metastasized) from cancers in other parts of the body.
-But there are some types of tumors that start within the bones of the spine, such as chordoma, chondrosarcoma, osteosarcoma and Ewing's sarcoma.
+But there are some types of tumors that start within the bones of the spine, such as chordoma, chondrosarcoma, osteosarcoma, plasmacytoma and Ewing's sarcoma.

-A vertebral tumor or a growth of any kind can affect the nervous system and impair neurological function by pushing on the spinal cord or nerve roots nearby.
+A vertebral tumor can affect neurological function by pushing on the spinal cord or nerve roots nearby.
 As these tumors grow within the bone, they may also cause pain, vertebral fractures or spinal instability.

 Whether cancerous or not, a vertebral tumor can be life-threatening and cause permanent disability.